 I was fifteen years old, answering phones in the main office of my high school.
 “Good afternoon, Park Ridge High School, how may I direct your call?”
 I’d look up the extension on the printed sheet and punch the square plastic buttons for HOLD and TRANSFER.
-My best friend had a work-study job in the guidance office, and I put in a few hours a week in the front office.
+My best friend had a work-study job in the guidance office, and I put in a few hours a week at my floating desk in the front office.
 One day, I was answering phones and a tall, handsome woman in a pantsuit pushed open the glass door.

 She introduced herself as a small business owner from down the street, and said she wanted to post a help wanted notice.
 “I need someone to work in my business, doing office work after school hours.”
 I took the index card from her and read the typed requirements.
 Typing, filing, something about shipping.